somashekaradithya27/Tooth-Numbering/README.md

 ---

 **Quick Start:**
-Run `OravisHealthCare.ipynb` in Google Colab or locally following the steps above!
+Run `OravisHealthCare_Updated.ipynb` in Google Colab or locally following the steps above!